 Surely, every single person with a wager on Minnesota to win the game already had considered it a loss and was moving on to cheering for other bets.

 The Vikings were +9000 on the moneyline at halftime, a number rarely seen mid-game in the NFL, and not a bet people were rushing to the counter to make.
+It appeared the Vikings Super Bowl odds were going to drop.

 The Vikings refused to go away.